flybywiresim/docs/docs/start/perf-tips.md

 This disables a feature called ShadowPlay, which is similar to the background recording we talked about in Windows settings.

-If you particularly want to use the overlay, you can turn off ShadowPlay individually by pressing `Alt + Z` and making sure `Instant Replay` Is set to off.
-I would recommend disabling the overlay entirely though.
+Alternatively, if you do want to use the overlay, you can leave it on, but turn off ShadowPlay individually by pressing `Alt + Z` and making sure `Instant Replay` is set to off.
+I would recommend disabling the overlay entirely though if you don't plan on using it.

 (The less overlays you have running, the better performance you will get.
-Examples of overlays are Steam Overlay, Windows Game Bar etc.)
+Examples of overlays are the Steam Overlay, Windows Game Bar etc.)

 ---

 ## NVIDIA Control Panel